WildlifeDatasets/wildlife-datasets/README.md

 - default splits for several machine learning tasks including the ability create additional splits.
 - evaluation metrics for closed-set and open-set classification.

-We provide [documentation](https://wildlifedatasets.github.io/wildlife-datasets/) and examples in [notebooks](https://github.com/WildlifeDatasets/wildlife-datasets/tree/main/notebooks).
+An introductory example is provided in a [Jupyter notebook](notebooks/introduction.ipynb).
 The package provides a natural synergy with [Wildlife tools](https://github.com/WildlifeDatasets/wildlife-tools), which provides out MegaDescriptor model and tools for training neural networks.

 ## Summary of datasets